kddubey/cappr/README.md

 there was no good motivation for that
 - [ ] A bit ambitious: support insertion.
 For transformers, I think this just entails manipulating position IDs?
-- [ ] Give this method and package a more specific name.
-I thought of one at chiptole: CALLM = Classification using an Autoregressive LLM